galaxyproteomics/abrf2017/README.md

-# Cancer Research 2017
+# An accessible proteogenomics informatics resource for cancer researchers
+#### Instructions for accessing workflows and training material

-## This page provides links to instructional materials describing how to access and use the proteogenomic workflows described in the manuscript text.
+### This page provides links to instructional materials describing how to access and use the proteogenomic workflows described in the manuscript text.

 Please access the links indicated below for the following materials: